 As for Android Calypso HCE performance vs Apple Pay Navigo Calypso eSE performance, I suspect the network dependent HCE on Android will be problematic.
 It will certainly be problematic, and challenging, for non-Apple smart wearables.
 If there is anything the bad user reviews of Suica App tell us, it is that network connections in station areas and on trains are never reliable and Android NFC adds layer upon layer of support complexity.
 No network = no HCE service, it’s that simple.
 Apple Pay Navigo will work without a network connection, just like all transit cards on Apple Pay, and will work great on Apple Watch too.

-For this reason IDFM has to focus all of their system resources on the much more complex Android launch this year.
+For this reason IDFM has to focus all of their system resources on the much more complex Android 2022 launch.
 They could certainly launch Apple Pay Navigo sooner if they really wanted to, but it’s better to do these things one platform at a time.

 Now that full 3rd party NFC access is reportedly coming with iOS 13 tag support for ISO 7816, FeliCa and MIFARE, does this mean developers get supercharged Core NFC and PassKit NFC Certificates generously handed out like condoms at a gay sex party?
 Probably not, the only new things in those rumors are ‘full access’ and ‘ISO 7816’, but let’s take a look at some possibilities based on the 3 NFC Forum defined NFC Modes: Card Emulation, Reader/Writer and Peer to Peer.